 However, the songwriting and sequencing on Hive Mind has truly taken off.
 The tracks are more concise and hit harder than on Ego Death and the energy of the band is for all to see.
 ‘Come Over’ which is about… well, potentially coming over to a lover’s house is the modern love song we all need.
 It features one of the best bits of R’n’B songwriting of the year.
 The deep cuts also deliver, like the fantastic ‘It Gets Better (With Time)’.
 A beautifully written track with Syd’s sweet vocals sitting so nicely on top of Steve Lacy’s guitar and Christopher Smith’s simple and effective drums.

-We hope you enjoy our personal recommendations and here’s to a new year that hopefully bring just as many gems!
+We hope you enjoy our music round up and personal recommendations and here’s to a new year that hopefully bring just as many gems!

 By Lucas Galley-Greenwood